sledorze/HaxeManual/md/manual/expression-constants.md

 ## 5.2 Constants

-The haxe syntax supports the following constants:
+The Haxe syntax supports the following constants: